fireflyming/online-movie-ticket-booking/README.md

   **2. Demo:** The demo to show the usage of **core** service

-      By default, the demo provides TCP service running on port 3365, and it supports 20 users to baok simultaneously.
+      By default, the demo provides TCP service running on port 3365, and it supports 20 users to book simultaneously.